Analogs of Dirichlet $L$-functions in chromatic homotopy theory

-where $(-)^\wedge$ is the profinite completion of an abelian group. \end{prop*} It is because of these observations that the Dirichlet $J$-spectra constructed in this paper are analogs of Dirichlet $L$-functions in chromatic homotopy theory.
+It is because of these observations that the Dirichlet $J$-spectra constructed in this paper are analogs of Dirichlet $L$-functions in chromatic homotopy theory.
 We end the introduction with a table of analogy between homotopy theory and $L$-functions.